viraptor/reverse-interview/README.md

 - What's the maturity stage? (early finding direction / feature work / maintenance / ...)
 - Can I contribute to FOSS projects?
 Are there any approvals needed?
 - Are there any non-compete or non-disclosure agreements I'll be asked to sign?
+- What do you think are the gaps in the company culture?
+- Could you tell me a story about a toxic situation and how the company dealt with it?

 # The Business